PGSyntax/HLLArtillery/README.md

 This Python script was created to automate the calculation of artillery distances in Hell Let Loose.
-It captures screenshots of a specific area, extracts MIL values using OCR, and calculates the corresponding distance in meters.
+It captures screenshots of the lower right corner, extracts MIL values using OCR, and calculates the corresponding distance in meters.

 Usage :
 Run the script with Python:
-python script_name.py
+python HLLArtilleryCalculator v1.0.py
 Alternatively, you can convert it to an executable using PyInstaller.

 Note: